Latest LastPass Scam: Everything You Need to Know

 Hang Up Immediately

-If you receive an unexpected call claiming to be from LastPass, hang up immediately.
-Do not engage or follow any instructions provided during the call.
+If you receive an unexpected phone call claiming to be from LastPass, hang up right away.
+Do not press any numbers, follow instructions, or continue the conversation.

 Report Suspicious Activity